 There is no definition of "high value goods" in POCA.
-The following goods are however generally regarded by the OFT as being of a high value:
+The OFT however would class a high value good as an item that is expensive, rare, or in high demand due to its quality, scarcity, brand reputation, or importance.
+These goods often have a higher price per unit.
+The following goods are examples generally regarded by the OFT as being of a high value:

 - 1. Motor vehicles, including cars and motorcycles; - 2.
 Marine craft, including boats, yachts and jet skis; - 3.
 Gold, silver and other precious metals; - 4.
 Diamonds, sapphires and other precious stones; - 5.
 Jewellery and luxury watches; and - 6.
-Fine art, antiques and other collectibles.
+Fine art, antiques and other collectibles. - 7.
+Technology such as smartphones, professional cameras, TVs, gaming PCs.